Let me show you around.

 Whether you are already a loyal addict or have just purchased your first durian and don't know what to do with it, you have come to the right place.

 Here's a little post to get you started on your own durian journey and help you navigate this website.

 On this site you will find travel stories and photos as well as informative articles, a recipe index, a festival and events calendar, and pure durian silliness.

-To find out why we would do such a wacky thing with our lives, you can read more about us here.
+To find out why I would do such a wacky thing with my life, you can read more about me here.

 These are durian.